edingc/munki-enroll/README.md

 ## Caveats

-Currently, Munki Enroll lacks any kind of error checking.
-It works perfectly fine in my environment without it.
-Your mileage may vary.
+Munki Enroll originally lacked error checking.
+Thanks to some generous code contributions, it now has some error checking.
+It worked fine without checking in my environment, but your mileage may vary.

 Your web server must have access to write to your Munki repository.
 I suggest combining SSL and Basic Authentication (you're doing this anyway, right?) on your Munki repository to help keep nefarious things out.
 To do this, edit the CURL command in munki_enroll.sh to include the following flag: